nilium/rusalka-vm/bytecode.md

 Each entry can be represented as such:

     struct data_block_entry_t {
-        int32_t data_id;
         int32_t data_size_bytes;
         char    data[data_size_bytes];
     };

-The data ID is the zero-based number of the block.
-These always count upwards, so the data entries are essentially an array.
-IDs must be incremented if prior units provide data blocks.
+The data ID is the one-based index of the block in the data table.
+Data entries from additional units will need to be relocated to ensure their IDs do not overlap (unless the VM tries to remove duplicate entries).

 The data itself is a string of `data_size_bytes`.
 The data is not required to contain anything and is not required to be null-terminated.